Vintharas/TheZeroBullshitJavaScriptGuideToSurviveInTheWasteland/README.md

 You'll need to build some weapons if you want to survive in the radioactive wasteland:

-1. Table of Contents: Object Oriented Programming (and more)
+1. Object Oriented Programming (and more)
     1. Intro to Classes
         1. Constructors and Methods
         1. Modules
     1. Template Strings
+        1. Tags